Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot_v4/README.md

 Now that your Dispatch structure is set in your bot and in luis.ai, you only need to copy/paste missing code when comparing your bot with this sample.

-1. Compare BotServices.cs files of the sample with your own and add any missing pieces to yours.
-It might be easier to copy/paste the entire file.
+1. Copy/paste the entire BotServices.cs file of the sample over your own.
+Include everything (libraries at top).
-1. Create a NlpDispatchBot.cs file in your project structure in Visual Studio and copy/paste code from the sample's file of this name.
+1. Create a NlpDispatchBot.cs file in your project structure in Visual Studio and copy/paste the whole NlpDispatchBot.cs file of this smaple over yours.
 Be sure the variable names at the top match your knowledge base names in your .bot file, including the `DispatchKey`.
 You can change the `Welcome Text` to be whatever you'd like.
-Also adjust the variable names in the DispatchToTopIntentAsync() function.
+Also adjust the similar knowledge base variable names in the DispatchToTopIntentAsync() function.
-1. Compare/copy/paste the Startup.cs file with the one in this sample.
-Add your own Bing Spell Check key at the top.
+1. Copy/paste the Startup.cs file in this sample over yours.
+Add your own Bing Spell Check key at the top, where indicated.
-1. Finally, take the StudyBotCsharp.bot file of this sample and see what is missing in your .bot file.
+1. Finally, let's fix the StudyBotCsharp.bot file.
 DO NOT copy/paste the entire file from this sample.
 Your .bot file has unique IDs to your bot.
 It's ok to copy/paste some of the JSON objects in the "services" array though, and fill in the missing keys/IDs.
 The beginning and end, however, should look like this sample, but the objects in the list can vary.
 Make sure to paste these beginning/end parts over those in your bot:
    ```json
      "name": "<YOUR-BOT-NAME>",
      "description": "",